(This story has been updated to include photos and information from Father Daniel Morrison's first Mass.)

 Father Nicholas Morrison added, “We’re equally as proud of our other siblings who are seeking to do the Lord’s will in these other states of life.”

-“It’s a testament to her (Mary’s) motherly care (for all of us),” Deacon Morrison said.
+“It’s a testament to her (Mary’s) motherly care (for all of us),” the new priest said.

 All four Morrison brothers enjoy taking summer hiking trips together at National Parks.
 The brothers have hiked at Mammoth Cave in Kentucky, the Grand Canyon in Arizona, Yosemite National Park in California and Zion National Park in Utah.

-Their bond as brothers was already strong and now takes on a deeper dimension as the three older Morrison brothers will be brother priests together.
+Their bond as brothers was already strong and now takes on a deeper dimension as the three older Morrison brothers will be brother priests together following Father Daniel Morrison’s ordination to the priesthood.

-“We’re very proud to see him making this step, just to have his gifts serving the Church alongside me as a brother is a great source of encouragement,” said Father James Morrison, who will be vesting his brother, Father Daniel Morrison, at the ordination Mass.
+“We’re very proud to see him making this step, just to have his gifts serving the Church alongside me as a brother is a great source of encouragement,” said Father James Morrison.
 He added, “Here we are, we’re doing it (the priesthood) together.”